KERN Global Language Services localises user interfaces, dialogue boxes, buttons and online help, for example.

 Within the meaning of software user-friendliness, quality assurance has a fundamental role in avoiding internationalisation and localisation errors.
-A good translation is a team effort: the quality of the internationalisation strategy and the source language texts is largely determined by the standard of the multi-language capable software.
+The quality of the internationalisation strategy and the source language texts largely determine the standard of a software that is available in several languages.

-Before the actual product localisation, an internationalisation test is crucial to test – as part of pseudolocalisation, if applicable – the extent to which the software can be adapted and in order to facilitate the country-specific localisation.
-This test checks whether regional standards, the font used, and the software and hardware are supported in the target countries.
+Before the actual product localisation, an internationalisation test is useful to test – as part of pseudolocalisation, if applicable – the extent to which the software can be adapted and in order to facilitate the country-specific localisation.
+This test checks, for example, whether regional standards, the font used, and the software and hardware are supported in the target countries.

 Experienced specialist mother-tongue translators with sector-specific IT knowledge are vital for translation.
-A high-quality localisation includes a review from a second specialist translator and also localisation tests, in which language-specific, visual and functional aspects are taken into account to ensure that the localised software is user-friendly.
+A high-quality localisation includes a review from a second specialist translator and also a localisation test, in which language-specific, visual and functional aspects are taken into account to ensure that the localised software is user-friendly.

 To implement functional tests after the localisation, a test script will be required that contains all the instructions for opening menus and performing functions.
 Possible functional tests comprise, for example:

 User interface testing, compatibility testing, performance testing, security testing, transaction testing and many more types of testing can also be carried out in this regard, depending on customer-specific requirements.